Skip to content

 Work

-You could start as a trade union representative in the workplace or a union administrator or organiser in a local union office.
-This would help you to get experience and an understanding of the workings of the union at ground level.
+You could start as a trade union representative in the workplace, or a union administrator or organiser in a local union office.
+This would help you to get experience and understanding of how a union works.

 Volunteering and work experience